raynecloudy/lots-o-nekos/README.md

 </div>

 # Overview
 Welcome to the `lots-o-nekos` GitHub repository!
 This project is a JavaScript library building off of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script.
-It features customization capabilities such as speed, custom onekos, and more!
+It features customization capabilities such as speed, custom Onekos, and more!

 # Contributing
 This project takes contributions from any and all!
 New features are always welcome, and there could always be more Onekos to choose from... if you're a pixel artist you should consider creating an custom Oneko for this project :3